 Bringing your car to Ukraine

-For information about driving rules in Ukraine, see Safety and security
+For information about driving rules in Ukraine, see Road travel

 Non-residents are allowed to bring a vehicle for personal use into Ukraine for up to one year.
 There’s no need to complete a customs declaration form.
 The vehicle can only be used in Ukraine by the person that brought it into the country.
 The vehicle can’t be used for commercial purposes, dismantled, sold or rented to other people.
 If you want to do any of these things, you’ll need register the vehicle in Ukraine and pay the appropriate customs tax.